Deciding on an extension to a listed home

 So, how to add a glass extension to a listed home?

 A cohesive design is important and a listed building consent application is much more likely to be successful if they are led by an architect.
-But ensuring that your glass extension design is carried out by an experienced glass contractor is an important
+But ensuring that your glass extension design is carried out by an experienced glass contractor is an important contributing factor.

 If any opening doors are required opt for as slim a frame as possible.
 If no thermal performance is required to the glazing (when being used as part of a conservatory design rather than extension) the doors needn’t have any frame at all.
 If a level of weather sealing and thermal performance is required then sliding doors will afford you the slimmest frame, reducing the amount of obscuration between the outside and listed building structure.

 When looking to extend a listed building with a glass extension precision is the key.
-Ensure you have the right permissions in place (adding an unauthorised extension to a listed building is a criminal offence), use a suitable architect and seek the advice of an experience architectural glazier who will design and install.
+Ensure you have the right permissions in place (adding an unauthorised extension to a listed building is a criminal offence), use a suitable architect and seek the advice of an experienced architectural glazier who will design and install.